 The Office of the Children’s Guardian requires the SRE teacher to have a verified Working with Children Check.
 All SRE teachers, whether volunteers or paid employees must obtain a Working With Children Number.
 Details of the Working with Children Check and other relevant information can be found on website of the Office of the Children’s Guardian.

 3. What are the SRE teacher’s responsibilities in cases of actual or suspected child abuse?

-Under NSW legislation voluntary SRE teachers are not mandatory reporters of child abuse.
-However, if the SRE teacher is concerned about a child, he/she should discuss this confidentially with the school principal.
-Paid SRE teachers are mandatory reporters of child abuse, so they must report their concerns to the principal.
+Under NSW legislation voluntary and paid SRE teachers are now mandatory reporters of child abuse.
+If the SRE teacher is concerned about a child, he/she should report this to the school principal.
+All teachers also need to follow the reporting process of their provider.

 1. What are the insurance responsibilities of the authorising agent of SRE teachers?

 Once authorised a voluntary SRE teacher is covered by the authorising agent¹s public liability insurance.